wolf81/genesis/README.md

 # GENESIS

+*"In the beginning God created the heaven and the earth."*
+	- The Bible, Genesis 1 verse 1

 Genesis is a Lua / LÖVE2D based world generator.
 My goals with Genesis are:

 * To have a library that can be easily integrated into games